Yohann01/car-rental/DevelopmentSetupGuide.md

 # CarDeal Development Setup Guide⚙️

-This guide is intended for developers who want to set up a local development environment for the PlayLink application.
-It includes instructions for running and testing the Angular frontend and ASP.NET Core Web API separately.
+This guide is intended for developers who want to set up a local development environment for the CarDeal website.

 ## Prerequisites📃